OfficeDev/Microsoft-Teams-Samples/samples/m365-actions-preview/nodejs/README.md

 ---
 page_type: sample
-description: This sample contains preview documentation for (Microsoft 365 extended Teams apps) Actions in Microsoft 365 app(microsoft365.com).
+description: This sample demonstrates how to build Teams apps using Actions in the Microsoft 365 app to streamline task management and enhance productivity by minimizing context switching.
 products:
 - office-teams
 - office